TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Enjoying Your New Life Abroad!

 Studying/working abroad is also a psychological exercise.
 It starts with your acclimation and integration into the society of your host culture.
 When you first arrive, everything likely will be great as you take in your new surroundings.
 After this initial phase, you may start to have more challenging days as you experience misunderstandings with locals and other foreigners and must deal with cultural and ideological differences.
-Some of the most challenging and frustrating experiences occurred in public places where I could not understand many spoken words.
+Some of the most difficult and frustrating experiences occurred in public places where I could not understand many spoken words.
 The last phase will be acceptance of your foreign culture, where you will learn to adjust to and appreciate all of the things that were once alien to you.

 During your time abroad, conversations, people, and experiences will shape you in ways you could have never expected.
 You will grow as a person and gain new perspectives about everything from diet and transportation to education and politics.
 Perhaps most importantly, you will begin to see yourself as a world citizen and the roles that your host country and home country play in an increasingly globalized world.

 Be respectful, professional, and cautious when interacting with people from your host and other cultures.
-Avoid beginning conversations with presumptuous remarks about a person’s country or culture, and do not discuss politically charged or controversial topics until you have become fairly close.
+Avoid beginning conversations with presumptuous remarks about a person’s country or culture.
+Do not discuss politically charged or controversial topics until you have become fairly close.
 Do not be surprised if you have to deal with stereotypes about Americans or life in the United States.
 In an era of increasing globalization, many people have formed opinions about the United States (as well as other countries) based on the amount of information they have read or seen in the media.
 Try to address these remarks with your experiences, but be courteous in dispelling or correcting their statements.
 I had the excellent opportunity to take an “Intercultural Communication” class, which explored everything from stereotypes to bridging differences across cultures.
 What I learned from the class helped me to understand the need for respectfulness and humility.

 Take safety and security issues in your host country seriously.
 Be aware of attitudes toward and expectations of women and men.
 Minorities (racial, LBGTQ+, religious) should be mindful of how such people are viewed and treated.
 For example, neo-Nazism has long been a rising and growing movement in Germany.
 During my time in Bavaria, I did meet individuals who were victims of neo-Nazi violence but did not have any such experiences.